Tracking Asthma in Vermont

 A lengthening growing season and increased plant growth due to higher levels of carbon dioxide in the air will likely increase allergenic pollen in the air we breathe.
 This could have widespread respiratory impacts to Vermonters, especially those with asthma.

 More frequent heavy precipitation events and other severe weather events—such as high winds, flooding, and winter storms—can cause water damage to buildings, increasing problems with household mold.
-And, as outdoor humidity rises with climate change, indoor humidity and the potential for condensation and dampness will likely rise.
-Climate-induced rises in indoor dampness can increase health problems related to dampness and mold, such as worsening asthma.
+Climate-induced increases in indoor dampness can increase health problems related to dampness and mold, such as worsening asthma.

 What asthma data are included in the Vermont Tracking portal?